traefikturkey/onramp/README.md

 ```
 make          # does a docker compose up -d
-make up       # does a docker compose up
+make up       # does a docker compose up (this will show you the log output of the containers, but will not stay running if you hit ctrl-c or log out)
 make down     # does a docker compose down
 make restart  # does a docker compose down followed by an up -d
 make logs     # does a docker compose logs -f